MaterSim/PyXtal/README.md

 This is an open-source project.
 Its growth depends on the community.
 To contribute to PyXtal, you don't necessarily have to write the code.
 Any contributions from the following list will be helpful.

 - [![Star on GitHub](https://img.shields.io/github/stars/qzhu2017/pyxtal.svg?style=social)](https://github.com/qzhu2017/pyxtal/stargazers)
- the PyXtal project via GitHub and recommend it to your colleagues/friends
+ the PyXtal project and recommend it to your colleagues/friends
 - Open an [![GitHub issues](https://img.shields.io/github/issues/qzhu2017/pyxtal.svg)](https://GitHub.com/qzhu2017/pyxtal/issues/) to report the bug or address your wishlist or improve our documentation
 - [![GitHub forks](https://img.shields.io/github/forks/qzhu2017/pyxtal?style=social)](https://github.com/qzhu2017/PyXtal/network/members) the repository and send us the pull request